 In 2021, we consolidated our SPAC, wherein investors are able to redeem Class A shares issued by the SPAC.
 Allocations of earnings to these shares are reflected within net income (loss) attributable to redeemable noncontrolling interests in the consolidated statements of operations.
-Increases or decreases in the net income (loss) attributable to SPAC investors' interests in the SPAC is driven primarily by interest income generated on cash and cash equivalents, changes in fair value of warrant liabilities of the SPAC and various expenses related to legal costs, business development and insurance.
+Increases or decreases in the net income (loss) attributable to SPAC investors' interests in the SPAC is driven primarily by interest income generated on investments in U.S. Treasury bills, changes in fair value of warrant liabilities of the SPAC and various expenses related to legal costs, business development and insurance.